Did you know?

-The Welsh Springer Spaniel stands up to 19 inches at the shoulder and has a straight silky thick coat that is only ever red and white.
+The Welsh Springer Spaniel stands up to 19 inches (48 cm) at the shoulder and weighs up to 45 pounds (20 kg).
+He has a straight silky thick coat that is only ever red and white.
 There is feathering on the legs, ears, chest, and underbody.

 Photos displayed courtesy of Bruce Stigings, Shore ‘N Cliff Welsh Springers, Alberta

 Known for his love of children and his playful and fun-loving attitude to other pets, the Welsh Springer Spaniel is a super companion.
 He is not a dog who should be left alone for long periods.
 He is much too fond of people to make an effective guard dog.